Originally published in Interfax-Україна on March 22, 2019.

 There is often an issue with tracking medicine stocks during procurement under the state budget.
 How do you track the stocks of medicines in health centres and at storehouses?

 UNDP procures medicines rapidly and effectively.
 Since our efforts are directed at covering as many of the patients’ needs as possible, we also implement various additional initiatives.
 In particular, we’ve been monitoring the delivery, availability and use of medicines on the ground, and helped to develop the “E Liky” platform, with which patients can see whether medicines are in stock at health centres.
-Moreover, we’re supporting the developing of a digital stock management system for medicines and medical products that will allow us to see what’s happening at storehouses.
+Moreover, we’re supporting the development of a digital stock management system for medicines and medical products that will allow us to see what’s happening at storehouses.
 We’ve already announced a tender for the respective software, and we’re waiting for a contract to be signed soon.
-UNDP has conducted a serious of consultations with potential participants, with the participation of international companies and experts.
+UNDP has conducted a series of consultations with potential participants, with the participation of international companies and experts.
 We want this software to be the best and the most modern, able to resolve issues with the stocking of medicines procured under the state budget.

 Currently, a national procurement agency – SOE “Medical Procurement of Ukraine” – has already been established.
 How do you assess the process of its establishment?

 We were involved in the process of establishing this institution.
-“Medical Procurement of Ukraine” has already started to conduct procurement using funds from the Global Fund.
+“Medical Procurement of Ukraine” has already started to carry out procurement using funds from the Global Fund.
 It’s difficult to say how long it will take to fully establish this agency, but I want to confirm that our groundwork on medicine procurement and our solid experience are always available to them.
 We will support the Health Ministry and “Medical Procurement of Ukraine” until we see that the Ukrainian national procurement agency can work on its own.
 Then we will understand that our mission has been completed.

 Today, a lot of processes are stalled because of political risks.
 Are there any risks that something will change within international procurement due to the upcoming elections?